 Forget the pops, juices, coffees, and teas for a while and just stick to water!
 Not only is it good for you, it’s also the most affordable!
 The costs of all those other beverages really add up.
 I promise your kids won’t die without milk at every meal and juice for breakfast.

 Milk for drinking and juice are super rare purchases in our house and it really helps save money.
+Over three years later, this is still true at my house.

 5. Skip the Vacation